 Vu Le, Executive Director, [email protected]

-Why are you involved in this work?
-There is a lot of injustice in our world.
-The only way we can address them effectively is if we get everyone to work together.
-We have amazing organizations led by communities of color, and we have a lot of talented emerging leaders of color.
-We just need to support them so they can do even more awesome things.
+Vu is involved with this work because there is a lot of injustice in our world.
+He believes that the only way we can address them effectively is if we get everyone to work together.
+“We have amazing organizations led by communities of color, and we have a lot of talented emerging leaders of color.”
+He believes that we just need to support them so they can do even more awesome things.

 Ananda Valenzuela, Managing Director, [email protected]

 Ananda grew up in Puerto Rico and has slowly made their way across the continental United States, finally landing in Seattle to pursue his passion of doing capacity-building and leadership development with social impact organizations.

 Before RVC, Ananda worked at Third Sector New England, a nonprofit capacity-building firm, where she managed a consulting program and developed a fellowship program.
 Ananda has also held a variety of consultant, governance and activist roles within the nonprofit sector.
 Ananda has a B.A. in organizational development and institutional ethnography from Hampshire College, and currently serves on the board of Change Elemental (formerly Management Assistance Group).

 Fun Fact: Outside of work, Ananda can usually be found playing intense board games or reading a book cover-to-cover.